Specialist Income Management Service Standard

 If you are evicted

 If the Court grants us a possession order, we will tell the Council’s Homelessness Service, who may be able to offer you help, advice and temporary housing if you are evicted.
-However, you may be considered to have made yourself intentionally homeless and would not be entitled to permanent re-housing by the Council.
+However, you may be considered to have made yourself intentionally homeless and would not be entitled to temporary or permanent re-housing by the Council.

 Advice on Debts